 Buying a foreclosure home in a seller's market

-While the deep discounts of the Great Recession may not be common, you can still find bargains in today's seller's market.
+While the deep discounts of the Great Recession may no longer be common, you may still find bargains in today's seller's market.
 One way of competing with investors with all cash offers is to buy government foreclosed homes.
-They often give individual buyers looking for a home a window in which they can bid and investors are only allowed to jump in if there are no credible offers from owner occupiers.
+These often give individual buyers looking for a home to live in a window in which they can bid, while investors are only allowed to jump in if there are no credible offers from owner-occupiers.

 And good deals for REO homes have not completely disappeared.
 But the relative safety of those homes comes at a price - a lower discount compared to homes sold at auction.
 One way of negotiating a lower price for an REO is to make your offer as clean as possible.
 You may be able to pay less with a high earnest money deposit and no contingencies.